threefoldtech/info_grid/src/getstarted/remote-desktop_gui/guacamole_guide/guacamole_guide.md

 ## Download the Desktop Environment and Run xrdp

-* Download a Ubuntu desktop environment on the 3node server
+* Download a Ubuntu desktop environment on the VM
     * ```
       sudo apt install tasksel -y && sudo apt install lightdm -y
       ```